kuosman/MMM-digitraffic-trains/README.md

 The `mm-digitraffic-trains` module fetches train timetable data from Digitraffic api (Finland) and shows the timetables for configured stations.

-You will need to check the "stationShortCode" from https://rata.digitraffic.fi/api/v1/metadata/stations and add the code of the station you want to show in the config station string.
+You will need to check the `stationShortCode` from https://rata.digitraffic.fi/api/v1/metadata/stations and add the code of the station you want to show in the config station string.

 ## Screenshot